Small or medium-sized businesses in England and Scotland can get help to improve their energy efficiency through a range of grant initiatives.

 The Business Energy Efficiency Programme – West Midlands is designed to help SMEs reduce energy costs.

-It offers free energy efficiency assessments with the potential for grants between £2,000 and £20,000 to reduce costs and impact on the environment.
+It offers free energy efficiency assessments, with the potential for grants between £2,000 and £20,000 to help you cut costs and reduce your impact on the environment.

-The programme covers small or medium-sized businesses (SMEs) up to 249 employees based in:
+The programme covers small or medium-sized businesses (SMEs) of up to 249 employees based in:

 It is run by Herefordshire Council, Telford and Wrekin Council, Worcestershire County Council, Herefordshire and Worcestershire Chamber of Commerce and Shropshire Chamber of Commerce.

 How to Apply: To apply for an assessment and grant through the Business Energy Efficiency Programme, email email@example.com or call Business Central on 01905 677888.